Neuronal-Oscillations/group-handbook/docs/data_storage_and_processing/setup_mamba_environment.md

 # exit()
 ```

 If none of the above throw an error and the Python version is correct you're good to go.
-Also don't forget to `mamba deactivate`.
+Also don't forget to `conda deactivate`.